ouspg/CompSec/README.md

 ## Deadlines

-<details><summary>Details</summary>
+<details><summary>Details (Click to collapse!)</summary>

 For each week you are expected to return assignments of corresponding week before specified deadline.

-If you reach at least 3 points level by that deadline, you may submit your work to return box and ask for extra time to do more difficult tasks.
+If you reach at least 3 points/level by that deadline, you may submit your work to return box and ask for extra time to do more difficult tasks if you think that given time is not enough for more challenging tasks.

 In that case your work is attempted to be graded ASAP on Tuesday and if it is sufficient you will be given short feedback and extended deadline (same week Thursday 12:00, before new laboratory exercise).
+Note, that this offers possibility for improvements as well!

 Week | Course week|Lecture Topics|Laboratory|Deadline
 :-:|:-:|:-:|:-:|:--: